G-Corp/ttf/README.md

 });
 ```

-Then, to run the all test suites :
+Then, to run all test suites :

 ```
 $ npx ttf test